I'm Adam Jeske, The Nonprofit CEO Advisor.

 When I help hundreds or thousands of nonprofit CEOs make better decisions, the sector shifts: better decisions, better leadership, better outcomes for the people and causes that need change.

 That's the long game, my 10-year plan.
-One decision, one CEO, one conversation at a time, building to dramatically more effective sector.
+One decision, one CEO, one conversation at a time, building to a dramatically more effective sector.

 Subscribe to The Nonprofit CEO Briefing